kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 ## Overview
 This repository documents my approach and improvements in the final competition of the Large Language Model Course 2025 (Advanced), organized by the Matsuo-Iwasawa Laboratory at the University of Tokyo.

-The competition consisted of multiple stages, with approximately 600 participants in the main competition during the selection process.
-From there, around 200 participants were selected for the advanced stage, with about 180 final submissions.
+The competition involved multiple stages.
+In the initial phase, approximately 600 participants competed, from which around 200 were selected for the advanced stage within the first week.

+After that, the main competition continued for three weeks, with a total of approximately 1250 participants achieving the completion criteria.

-Among them, I ranked 9th and was selected as an outstanding performer.
+Among the advanced-stage participants (approximately 180 final submissions), I ranked 9th and was selected as an outstanding performer.

 This experience reflects not only performance but also consistency in problem-solving across multiple evaluation stages.